|Study location||Latvia, Riga|

 A minimum grade of 7 in 10-point grade scale or the equivalent in any other scale.

-Applicants are required to upload evidence of work experience, achievements, extracurricular activities.
+Applicants are recommended to upload evidence of work experience, achievements, recommendation letters, extracurricular activities.

 The BSc programme provides a broad education in economics and business administration, with opportunities for specialization in the final year in any two of the following areas: Economics, Finance, Marketing, or Entrepreneurship.